ramizw/RedditQA_Ramiz/README.md

     Options: 1.
 Begin Web Test with Chrome Browser.

-             2. Begin Web Test with HeadlessChrome.
+             2. Begin Web Test with Chrome Browser.

 5. Make a selection and click OK to begin execution.